Sherlock113/language-digger/content-book/case-studies/structure.md

 Example elements:

 - Long-term benefits the customer anticipates
-- Expansion of usage within the customer’s organization
+- Expansion of usage within the customer’s organisation
 - Upcoming projects or collaborations
 - A quote expressing satisfaction and enthusiasm for the partnership